 Auburn University is governed by a board of trustees consisting of one member from each congressional district, as these districts were constituted on Jan.
 1, 1961, one member from Lee County; three at-large members, all of whom shall be residents of the continental United States; and the governor, who is ex-officio.
 The governor is the president.
-Prior to 2003, trustees were appointed by the governor, by and with the consent of the state Senate, for a term of 12 years.
 Currently, new trustees are appointed by a committee, by and with the consent of the state Senate, for a term of seven years and may serve no more than two full seven-year terms.
 A member may continue to serve until a successor is confirmed, but in no case for more than one year after a completion of a term.
 Members of the board receive no compensation.
 Consistent with an executive order of the governor in 1971, a non-voting student representative selected by the student body serves as a member ex-officio.